SEM The Musical 10

 Cigarette Smoking ==> Tissue Damage ==> Lung Cancer

-Reuben Baron and David Kenny published an article in 1986 on mediation that has been cited nearly 80,000 times (as of November 2018)!
+Reuben Baron and David Kenny published an article in 1986 on mediation that has been cited over 126,000 times (as of April 2024)!
 Kenny summarizes the process in a nutshell here.
 In the following figure, I apply Baron and Kenny's "old school" method to Gurin's example.
 Note that one would run the model twice.

 The above diagram presents the scenario of full mediation (i.e., the initially significant direct path from antecedent to outcome becomes nonsignificant).
 One can then say that the mediator accounts fully for the antecedent-outcome relationship.
 If the initial direct path from antecedent to outcome remains significant after addition of the two mediational paths, but the initial direct path is reduced in magnitude, one can claim partial mediation (see Huselid and Cooper, 1994, "Gender roles as mediators of sex differences in expressions of pathology").